1danielcoelho/1danielcoelho.github.io/_posts/2021-02-14-unreal-engine-basics-base-classes.md

 };
 ```

 I've added the `UFUNCTION` and `UPROPERTY()` annotations with some useful self-explanatory optional arguments this time.
-You can find all of the optional arguments for `UFUNCTION` enumerated [here](https://github.com/EpicGames/UnrealEngine/blob/2bf1a5b83a7076a0fd275887b373f8ec9e99d431/Engine/Source/Runtime/CoreUObject/Public/UObject/ObjectMacros.h#L795) and for `UPROPERTY` enumerated [here](https://github.com/EpicGames/UnrealEngine/blob/2bf1a5b83a7076a0fd275887b373f8ec9e99d431/Engine/Source/Runtime/CoreUObject/Public/UObject/ObjectMacros.h#L887).
+You can check the source for a list with all [the optional arguments for `UFUNCTION`](https://github.com/EpicGames/UnrealEngine/blob/2bf1a5b83a7076a0fd275887b373f8ec9e99d431/Engine/Source/Runtime/CoreUObject/Public/UObject/ObjectMacros.h#L795), and for [the optional arguments for `UPROPERTY`](https://github.com/EpicGames/UnrealEngine/blob/2bf1a5b83a7076a0fd275887b373f8ec9e99d431/Engine/Source/Runtime/CoreUObject/Public/UObject/ObjectMacros.h#L887).

 Now that our members are annotated, we could iterate our `UClass`'s fields and actually get info on our data members, like this: